Big Orange (South Australia): History

 The Big Orange was conceived by Bronte Coombe, Vern Chubb and David Marshall.
 The three invested $145,000 into the venture in the mid-1970s, and the Big Orange opened on 14 January 1980.
 At the time it was claimed to be the "largest sphere in the southern hemisphere", and Bronte Combe is quoted as stating that it was the only big thing at the time that had a business conducted from within it.

 In 2002 the Big Orange was sold for between $100,000 and $120,000 to RivSkills, an employment and training agency.
 They operated the attraction as an Enterprise Learning Centre, but two years later the Big Orange was forced to close, with the owners citing "financial losses and management issues" as contributing factors.

-Two years after it closed, in 2006, the Big Orange was purchased by Kevin Dickerson.
+Two years after it closed, in 2006 the Big Orange was purchased by Kevin Dickerson.
 The Cooltong-based horticulturist planned to expand the property, but a combination of rising fuel prices and the drought saw problems emerge with the business, to the point where the Big Orange was no longer "a viable part of his business plan".
 The site ended up in the hands of liquidators, and on 29 October 2008 the site was due to go to auction.
 Options for potential buyers provided by the liquidator include buying the Big Orange, the land, and the water entitlement separately, and it was suggested the buyers might consider rejuvenating the landmark by turning it into a "big golf ball with sponsors' names painted on it".
-Although the October auction was unsuccessful, with the Big Orange failing to attract any bids, the site was subsequently sold in November to a local businessman.
-According to the agent who handled the sale, the new owner intends for the Big Orange to remain at the current site, and plans to once again open it to the public.
+Although the October auction was unsuccessful, with the Big Orange failing to attract any bids, the site was subsequently sold in November 2008 to local businessman Frank Vallelonga, who planned to once again open it to the public.
+However in June 2012, Vallelonga admitted that his plans to reopen the site as a small theme park had come to an end after his application for a state government grant had been rejected, and no further development has occurred.

+In the late 2010s, there were local initiatives to revive the site – including a tongue-in-cheek proposal to turn it in a strip club – but these were unsuccessful.

+In 2023, plans were submitted proposing to redevelop the site with a brewery, distillery, bar and restaurant.